This is how he acts like a father

 3 min

-— Ernest is not intimidated by supernatural events because he is open to trying to understand everything that goes beyond life, as well as the legends of the place.
+— Ernest is not intimidated by supernatural events because he is open to trying to understand everything that lies beyond life, as well as the legends of the place.
 He has undergone several therapies because he is experiencing an existential crisis.
-His partner has just left him and he sees that he will not be able to start a family, which is what he desires.
+His partner has just left him and he sees that he will not be able to form a family, which is what he desires.

 — "Sometimes it's harder to communicate with the living than with the dead".